mstable/frontend/DEVELOPING.md

 This project uses Nx's specific `project.json` files to expose applications or libraries build scripts.
 That allows for a smooth integration with Nx tooling such as dependency graph and distributed computing.
 You can find [here](https://nx.dev/configuration/projectjson) documentation on the full file schema.
 All builds are handled with executors/builders, usually webpack for applications and rollup for libraries.
 You can find more information on how to use them [here](https://nx.dev/executors/using-builders).

-Build artifacts are emmitted into the `/dist` folder at the root of the repo, the file structure reflects the monorepo stricture.
+Build artifacts are emmitted into the `/dist` folder at the root of the repo, the file structure reflects the monorepo structure.

 ## Monorepo structure

 ### Two primary folders

 - `apps`: configure dependency injection and wire up libraries.
 They should not contain any components, services, or business logic.
-The best way to consider if something is an app is to ask if project can be deployed standalone.
+Conceptually, an app is the container that can be deployed as standalone.
-- `libs`: contain services, components, utilities, etc. They have well-defined public API that lives in in dex.ts barrel file.
+- `libs`: contain services, components, utilities, etc. They have well-defined public API that lives in `index.ts` barrel file.
 When organizing libraries you should think about your business domains.

 The apps folder contains: